bash-utilities/await-ipv4-address/.github/README.md

   "&#x1F5D2; Additional notes and links that may be worth clicking in the future"

 Pull Requests are welcomed!
-Check the `gh-pages` branch and _`Community`_ section for development tips and code of conduct.
+Check the _`Community`_ section for development tips and code of conduct.

 ___